naoshibaikyu/cyborgresistance/halloween.md

 %Molly rushes into the room and immediately points at the vampire, holding a plastic whip.

 UlalaMolly Annoyed: Die Monster!
-You don't belong in the world!
+You don't belong in this world!

 UlalaMolly Shocked: (Whoops!
 Definitely not that!)